 - Do I have clarity regarding my responsibilities?

-- Have I met with the company chairman, other directors, and senior management to discuss and agree the responsibilities before accepting the appointment?
+- Have I met with the company chair, other directors, and senior management to discuss and agree the responsibilities before accepting the appointment?

 - Have I talked to the company’s advisers, e.g. the auditor or solicitor?